joomla/Manual/docs/general-concepts/guided-tours.md

 The tour context
 =======================

-A 'Component selector' parameter has been available ever since tours have been introduced in Joomla.
+A `Component selector` parameter has been available ever since tours have been introduced in Joomla.
 The definition of 'component selector' slightly differs in Joomla 5.
 Now, on any given page where the module 'Take a tour' is showing, the tours being in the context of the page are the ones showing in priority.

 Selecting a component will ensure the tour will be tagged as 'favorite' when in the component's views.
 'All' will show the tour in priority in all pages.
 Leaving the selection to 'All' is not recommended.
 As a third party developer, you would select the extension(s) the tour is tied to.

-For instance, the 'How to create articles' tour will be visible in priority when in a 'Articles', 'Featured articles' or 'Categories' views.
+For instance, the 'How to create articles' tour will be visible in priority when in an 'Articles', 'Featured articles' or 'Categories' views.
 To allow that, the tour's component selector is set to 'Articles' and 'Categories'.

 Note that the Guided Tour component knows how to differentiate category tours for specific components.
 For instance, if you create a categories tour for com_contact, the category tour for articles won't show as a favorite tour when in 'Contact' context.